 Address: Friedrich-Schmidt-Platz 1, 1010 Wien, Austria

-This was one of my favourite markets to visit in Vienna.
+This was one of my favorite markets to visit in Vienna.
 And we ended up drinking more mulled wine than ever at Stephansplatz Christmas Market.
 First, it is jam-packed all through the day because of its central location in the heart of the old town.
 Second, those cute mulled wine cups – hard to resist!

-This Christmas market gets a place on the must visit in Vienna majorly because of its location.
-We, anyway had to check out the Schönbrunn Palace, and getting to see the Christmas market was simply cherry on the top.
+This Christmas market gets a place on the must-visit in Vienna majorly because of its location.
+We anyway had to check out the Schönbrunn Palace and getting to see the Christmas market was simply cherry on the top.
 The Christmas tree in front of the palace is sure to catch your attention the minute you enter the palace premises.
 Also, the aroma of pretzels and mulled wine will be hard to resist early morning.
 Expect around 80 stallholders exhibiting a gamut of traditional art and craft and stuff made from natural materials here.

 Address: Schönbrunner Schloßstraße 47, 1130 Wien, Austria

 Even though Vienna is the most underrated tourist capital, it is still the most liveable city in the world.
 If you are coming to Vienna in winter for a short stay and wish to remain in the heart of the capital then there isn’t a better option than Innerstadt.
-This way, you will stay in the centre of Vienna and all the historical attractions would be nearby.
-People who enjoy rich history and architectural gems should consider staying in Innerstadt.
+This way, you will stay in the center of Vienna and all the historical attractions would be nearby.
+People who enjoy the rich history and architectural gems should consider staying in Innerstadt.
 Some options are Grand Hotel Wien, Mercure Vienna First, and Steigenberger Hotel Herrenhof.

 Travelers who like cool and quirky neighborhood can get accommodation in Vienna 7 (Neubau) or Vienna 4 (Wieden).
 Some of the hotels to consider in these areas are Hotel NH Wien, IntercityHotel Wien, Carlton Opera Hotel Wien, and Hotel Kaiserhof Wien.